writethedocs/www/docs/conf/eu/2015/news/announcing-eu-events-sponsors-tickets.md

 ### Ticket Sale Ends on August 20

-Thank you to everyone who registerd for the conference!
-We only have a handful of corporate and independent tickets available, and to allow us some time to prepare your swag and badges, we will **end the ticket sales on August 20th**.
+Thank you to everyone who registered for the conference!
+We have a handful of corporate and independent tickets available, and to allow us some time to prepare your swag and badges, we will **end the ticket sales on August 20th**.